magento/merchdocs/src/sales-channels/asc/amazon-pre-setup-tasks.md

 ## 6. Configure your currency and conversion (as needed)

-If your Amazon store uses a different currency than is configured for your Magento store, [enable the currency][8] and set the [currency conversion rate][9].
+If your Amazon store uses a different currency than is configured for your Magento store, [enable the currency]({% link configuration/general/currency-setup.md %}) and set the [currency conversion rate]({% link stores/currency-update.md %}).

 ## 7. Create a Product Condition attribute (as needed)